Quick reference

 - jDocMunch handles documentation — section search across .md, .rst, .ipynb, HTML

-- 13 tools covering outlines, content, search, context bundles, and import graphs
+- 67 tools covering outlines, content, search, context bundles, import graphs, and dead-code detection

 search_symbols("authenticate")) and gets a precise answer.